faiisll/Todoapp-react-tailwind/README.md

 # Todo App with React and Tailwind
-This app is just a study case for me to learn about React and use Tailwind to styling.
+This just simple todo app and is just a study case for me to learn about React and use Tailwind to styling this app.

 # Getting Started with Create React App